Malaria: Mass drug administration

+Mosquito-targeted drug delivery

+One potential way to reduce the burden of malaria is to target the infection in mosquitoes, before it enters the mammalian host (during sporogeny).
+Drugs may be used for this purpose which have unacceptable toxicity profiles in humans.
+For example, aminoquinoline derivates show toxicity in humans, but this has not been shown in mosquitoes.
+Primaquine is particularly effective against Plasmodium gametocytes.
+Likewise, pyrroloquinazolinediamines show unacceptable toxicity in mammals, but it is unknown whether this is the case in mosquitoes.
+Pyronaridine, thiostrepton, and pyrimethamine have been shown to dramatically reduce ookinete formation in P. berghei, while artefenomel, NPC-1161B, and tert-butyl isoquine reduce exflagellation in P. Falciparum.

 Other mosquito control methods

 People have tried a number of other methods to reduce mosquito bites and slow the spread of malaria.
 Efforts to decrease mosquito larvae by decreasing the availability of open water where they develop, or by adding substances to decrease their development, are effective in some locations.
 Electronic mosquito repellent devices, which make very high-frequency sounds that are supposed to keep female mosquitoes away, have no supporting evidence of effectiveness.
 There is a low certainty evidence that fogging may have an effect on malaria transmission.
 Larviciding by hand delivery of chemical or microbial insecticides into water bodies containing low larval distribution may reduce malarial transmission.
 There is insufficient evidence to determine whether larvivorous fish can decrease mosquito density and transmission in the area.